mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

 JOIN tpcds.item /*DISTRIBUTION = ROUND_ROBIN*/
     ON inv_item_sk = i_item_sk
 ```
+_Note that HEAP is being used instead of CCI to remove the time impact of creating the clustered columnstore index on this 133M row dataset_

 The estimated query plan looks like the following and has an estimated cost of 35K:

 !["Query Plan Prior](/assets/img/posts/Synapse-Optimization-Series-Table-Distributions/PlanPrior.png)

+The optimizer as calculated that 97% of the statement cost is related to reorganizing the 113 million rows of data in the tpcds.inventory table.

 Since the tables are joining on the item_sk column we can infer that the optimizer is planning to shuffle these tables on this column.
 We can confirm this via looking at the D-SQL plan by putting _EXPLAIN_ at the start of the query and running it, this unfortunately outputs XML which is visually difficult to interpret.